Russia

 Source: Italy

-Plain English: Italian operators are prohibited from Russian airspace within 200nm of the Russia/Ukraine border, and must do a risk assessment if planning to operate in the UUWV/Moscow FIR.
+Plain English: Italian operators are prohibited from the URRV/Rostov FIR, as well as any Russian airspace within 200nm of the Russia/Ukraine border.
+They must do a risk assessment if planning to operate in the UUWV/Moscow, ULLL/St Petersburg, or UWWW/Samara FIRs.

 Source: USA